SmithWillSuffice/ohanga-pai/content/blog/29_ubinterested.md

 Good enough argument for me against UBI.

+### How is UBI Not a Trojan Horse for Capital?

+I am not a social scientist, so can only speculate here, but it seems to me people who support UBI are people who are one or more of: (a) completely blind to class warfare, (b) ignorant of macroeconomics, (c) are well-to-do and have a legitimate concern for the poor, but who also lack a proper class analysis, (d) out-right neoliberals, or maybe non-authoritarian authoritarians.

+Point (d)** concerns people who do not even realise it is a form of lauding it over the poor to offer them a UBI hand-out.
+I call it welfarism.
+It is gross.
+The spiritual principle is to give to people *before they are in need of welfare or charity*.
+UBI is, no mistake about it, charity form the state.
+But it is worse, since it goes to everyone, so is not charity.
+It looks like charity, but it is not charity.

+There is no dignity in receiving charity.
+Charity is good.
+But the point is we should work so that it is not needed.
+The point of charitable organizations is to put themselves out of business.

+A UBI cheque can only get you what workers are willing to be subjugated to produce.
+No one really wants to work.
+Everyone would rather play.
+But someone has to work.

+When the State uses welfare policy as the anti-poverty lever, it is creating dependency.
+Social welfare needs to be a safety net, for correction of government policy mistakes, and the goal should be to eliminate those mistakes.
+When we eliminate the policy mistakes that create a need for welfare then we have greater human dignity and greater freedom from oppression.
+Having to depend upon charity s a form of oppression.
+That doesn't mean giving out of charity or state welfare is a bad thing, it is not, it is a good thing when it is needed.
+The superior idea is to build a society where it is not needed.
+UBI does next to nothing to help with this.

+What?
+Do you think people relying on a UBI are just going to rise up, self-organize,
+and provide private social services themselves out of the goodness of their hearts?

+The way we eliminate need for charity is to provide people with the goods and services they need to live a decent life.
+This is why on the progressive left side of politics we always favour the superior "universality" abstraction of Universal Basic Services.
+A nation should be able to democratically decide what they want as UBS, and if they can be resourced the state can always make the payments.

+No UBI is needed.

+If the state uses a UBI policy then all that happens without public Universal Basic Services is the private for-profit corporations offer the services instead, along with wasteful advertising and marketing crud, and concomitant real cots that are needless, and all for soaking up the government UBI handout.

+This is what we mean by UBI being a Trojan Horse for the rentier class.
+They will gobble up your UBI by providing services the government is not providing, at much higher social and environmental real costs.
+Pretty darn crazy.
+It is not progressive politics.

+Do not think for one minute the tax "pay for" the UBI will help lower inequality.
+It will not.
+All taxes on the upper class and owners of capital get passed through to consumers.
+The UBI leaves the working class no better off *in relative terms* than before when they were in debt to banksters.

+### How Does it Work Then in Alaska and Norway?

+Where UBI seems to work (to reduce extreme poverty) it is always the case someone else is paying for it, and in real terms.
+Norway and Alaska sell oil.
+Someone else is paying for that, and those costs are passed on to workers somewhere else.
+There is also the environmental cost incurred, currently unaccounted for, and it is a significant real cost.
+That's the sort of cost that truly is going to be a burden for our grandchildren.

+If I were a decently paid worker in Alaska or Norway I would refuse to accept the UBI on principle.
+I imagine you would think that to be pretty extreme.
+So also imagine the spiritual violence of the psychological hypocrisy burden were I living in a UBI nation without a decent wage?

+We also know the Andrew Yang version of UBI is a "tax on the rich pay-for" which is an utter chimera.
+Rich people already have abundant savings.
+They do not like getting taxed, so will seek all means necessary to reduce their tax burden, which means the real cost is always passed off onto the poor, ultimately.
+Even if the tax pay-for reduced private wealth, that does not limit the power of the rich.
+They still will have savings, so will still have leverage power.

+This whole meme of the "good rich" saying, "Please tax me!
+Please!" is sad and hilarious at the same time.

+If they were serious they'd just give away all their spare cash.
+Why wait for the tax man to do it?

 ## Future Prospects

 If you are one of those who currently support UBI and are ignorant of MMT, fair